top of page

 The child may also be sponsored by the current cohabiting spouse or de facto partner of the Australian citizen or Australian permanent resident parent.

 An application for a Child visa may be made while the child is IN Australia (onshore) or while the Child is OUTSIDE Australia (offshore).
-If the Child visa application is made offshore then the visa application would be made as Child (Migrant) (Class AH) (Subclass 101) Visa application.
-But if that application is made onshore then it will be made as Child (Residence) (Class BT) (Subclass 802) Visa application.
+If the Child visa application is made offshore, then it would be made as a Child (Migrant) (Class AH) (Subclass 101) Visa application.
+But if that application is made onshore, then it will be made as a Child (Residence) (Class BT) (Subclass 802) Visa application.

 Citizenship by Descent may also be an option for a child to permanently live in Australia if the child can establish that the child was born outside Australia to a parent who was an Australian citizen at the time of the child’s birth.